zaquestion/lab/README.md

 ```

 ### Bash

-Installs lab into `/usr/local/bin/`
+In case you don't want to install _lab_ using any of the above package managers you can use the Bash script available:

+> :warning: The script will install _lab_ into `/usr/local/bin/`.

 ```
 curl -s https://raw.githubusercontent.com/zaquestion/lab/master/install.sh | sudo bash
 ```

-NOTE: Please take care when executing scripts in this fashion.
-Make sure you
-trust the developer providing the script and consider peeking at the install
+> :warning: Please take care when executing scripts in this fashion.
+Make sure you trust the developer providing the
-script itself (ours is pretty simple ;)
+> script and consider peeking at the install script itself (ours is pretty simple ;)

 ### PreBuilt Binaries